A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Acknowledgments

 This work was supported through grant DMS1712933 from the National Science Foundation and MI-CARES grant 1UG3CA267907 from the National Cancer Institute.
 Data collection adhered to the Declaration of Helsinki principles.
 The University of Michigan Medical School Institutional Review Board reviewed and approved the consent forms and protocols of MGI study participants (IRB ID HUM00099605 and HUM00155849).
 Opt-in written informed consent was obtained.
 The authors acknowledge the Michigan Genomics Initiative participants, Precision Health at the University of Michigan, the University of Michigan Medical School Central Biorepository, the University of Michigan Medical School Data Office for Clinical and Translational Research, and the University of Michigan Advanced Genomics Core for providing data and specimen storage, management, processing, and distribution services, and the Center for Statistical Genetics in the Department of Biostatistics at the School of Public Health for genotype data curation, imputation, and management in support of the research reported in this work.

-The authors acknowledge Mike Kleinsasser for his immense help to develop the R-package EHR-MuSe.
+\section{Supplementary Materials: A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies}

 \pagenumbering{arabic}